yandex/porto/porto.md

 Values which represent size in bytes could have floating-point and 1024-based
 suffixes: B|K|M|G|T|P|E. Porto returns these values in bytes without suffixes.

+Values that represent cpu power in text properties are in cores with suffix c, in integer properties are in nanoseconds per second, nanocore - core / 10^9.

 Values which represents text masks works as **fnmatch(3)** with flag FNM\_PATHNAME:
 '\*' and '?' doesn't match '/', with extension: '\*\*\*' - matches everything.